NEW

 Vector search benchmarks

 To help us improve our vector search performance, we started by forking the ANN benchmarks developed by Erik Bernhardsson, which are one of the most popular vector search benchmarks at the moment.
 We have since expanded on that with tests for all flavours of vector search (MTREE, Brute-Force, HNSW) in SurrealDB.
-There is still more work to be done, but feel free to look at the what we have done so far.
+There is still more work to be done, but feel free to look at what we have done so far.

 How you can use our benchmarking tooling